ernisol/ens_load_forecast/REPORT.md

 ![](img/actual_load_heatmap.png)

-On this second plot we can see that in N.Y.C., load spikes around 2PM each day, and that load increases a lot around July.
+On this second plot we can see that in N.Y.C., there are load spikes around 2PM each day, and that load increases a lot around July.

 We can also see the load is periodically lower (around week frequency).
 This probably indicates a lower load on weekends.